MRCIEU/metaboprep/README.md

 ## This package
 1. Reads in and processes (un)targeted metabolite data, saving datasets in tab-delimited format for use elsewhere
-2. Provides useful summary data in the form of tab-delimited text file and a PDF report.
+2. Provides useful summary data in the form of tab-delimited text file and a html report.
 3. Performs data filtering on the data set using a standard pipeline and according to user-defined thresholds.

 ## Install metaboprep